-Beginning in FY 2019-20, the Lottery added twice daily drawings for three lotto games: Daily Pick 3, Daily Pick 4, and All or Nothing.
+In FY 2019-20, the Lottery added twice daily drawings for three lotto games: Daily Pick 3, Daily Pick 4 and All or Nothing.
+In FY 2021-22, the Lottery added an additional drawing day for Powerball, for a total of three draws per week.